Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

 \textbf{Value of the confidence threshold $\eta_s$.} Based on the confidence threshold $\eta_s$, the separate sampling of high- and low-confidence features constitutes a fundamental element of our method.
-In order to explore the impact of $\eta_s$ on model performance, ablation studies are conducted with its different values as shown in Table~\ref{tab5:confidence threshold}.
-It can be observed that within the range of [0.7, 0.95], $\eta_s=0.8$ yields the best results, while other values are also acceptable.
+To explore the impact of $\eta_s$ on model performance, ablation studies are conducted with its different values, as shown in Table~\ref{tab5:confidence threshold}.
+It can be observed that within the range of [0.7, 0.95], $\eta_s=0.8$ yields the best results on both datasets.

-Moreover, considering the performance variations across different classes, the investigation also explores the effect of setting class-specific confidence thresholds.
+Moreover, considering the performance variations across different classes, we also explore the effect of setting class-specific confidence thresholds.
 Specifically, an initial threshold of 0.8 is assigned to each class, with upper and lower bounds of 0.9 and 0.7, respectively.
-Subsequently, the thresholds are updated during the sampling stage using the EMA \cite{meanteacher} strategy with a decay rate of 0.999, based on the mean confidence predicted for each category.
-As presented in Table~\ref{tab5:confidence threshold}, this approach exhibits a marginal improvement compared to the model with $\eta_s=0.8$.
+Subsequently, the thresholds are updated during the sampling stage using the EMA \cite{meanteacher} strategy with a decay rate of 0.999 based on the mean confidence predicted for each category.
+As presented in Table~\ref{tab5:confidence threshold}, this approach exhibits marginal improvements on both datasets compared to the model with $\eta_s=0.8$.
 Therefore, future work could focus on identifying optimal solutions for class-specific confidence thresholding.

-\textbf{Strategies for prototype generation.} Fig.~\ref{fig4} (a) presents the impacts of prototype generation strategies and the number of prototypes.
-It demonstrates that the proposed confidence-based prototype generation (CPG) method consistently outperforms the baseline method, which involves random feature sampling and direct K-Means clustering.
-Besides, optimal performance can be obtained when setting the number of high- and low-confidence prototypes to 2 for each category in CPG, respectively, which is also the default value in our experiments.
+\textbf{Strategies for prototype generation.} Fig.~\ref{fig4} presents the impacts of prototype generation strategies and the number of prototypes.
+For the PASCAL dataset, it can be observed that the proposed confidence-based prototype generation (CPG) method consistently outperforms the baseline method, which involves random feature sampling and direct K-Means clustering.
+In addition, optimal performance can be obtained when setting the number of high- and low-confidence prototypes to 2 for each category.
+For Cityscapes, CPG exhibits superiority over the baseline under most settings, achieving satisfactory performance with a prototype number of 1 and 2.
+To attain optimal performance on both datasets, we set the prototype number of CPG to 2 in our experiments.